randomchars42/icaltool/README.md

 **Filtering by timespans** currently does take time zones into consideration but this should only affect rather weird edge-cases.

 Conversion from `.ics` to `.csv` tends to be lossy, even if the programme is generally written to preserve attributes and parameters it doesn't know.
-For example, alarms / reminders are a nested component which does currently not translate into something represented in the `.csv`-file.
+For example, alarms / reminders are a nested component which do currently not translate into something represented in the `.csv`-file.
 Furthermore, the calendar information stored in `VTIMEZONE`, `STANDARD` and `DAYLIGHT` will be lost.

 ## Extendability